 After a brief sojourn rambling about the lakeshore, I stopped for lunch and then continued up the Seymour Valley.
 Once I reached the 11 km mark, the familiar screech of young eagles broke the early morning silence.
 I stashed my bike quickly among the trees, and made off in search of the sounds.
 In no time at all, I’d found the grove without the use of the map I’d brought, instead, nature had guided me there.
 The grove was relatively small, but I was glad it had survived the saws of nearby logging.
 Many of the trees were between 300 and 700 years old, and the understory was alive with tremendous biodiversity.
 Nearby, Douglas Squirrels chattered their warnings and a Downy Woodpecker busied herself foraging for insects.
 It’s a treasured place that sees few if any visits, and it’s the kind of refuge that is at the very root of my love for nature.
 “Well worth the 38 km bike ride,” I thought.
 In that moment, it donned on me that it was my birthday.
 I could not have imagined a better present for the occasion.
 Here then, is more of what I saw…

-A world of thanks here to the WCWC, Chris Player, Will Koop, Paul George, and especially Ralf Kelman, for their work on the map that helped me to rediscover this time forgotten place.
+A world of thanks here to the Western Canada Wilderness Committee, Chris Player, Will Koop, Paul George, and especially Ralf Kelman, for their work on the map that helped me to rediscover this time forgotten place.

-UPDATE: I paid another visit to this Seymour Valley grove in the spring of 2017, about 13 years later.
-It remains largely intact, with some changes, and I made some new discoveries too.
+UPDATE: I paid another visit to this Seymour Valley grove in the spring of 2018, about 14 years later.
+It remains largely intact, with some changes, and I made some new finds too.
 Look for that in an upcoming story!

 Travels and adventures past and present, from camping to hiking to searching for B.C.'s remaining old growth trees, and treks to the mountains